ejoerns/rauc/docs/integration.rst

 ``trees``
   Each artifact is a directory tree containing files.
-  A image should be a tar archive or a tar converted to a directory tree using ``convert=tar-extract``.
+  An image should be a tar archive or a tar converted to a directory tree using ``convert=tar-extract`` in the input manifest.

   Possible use-cases for this type are: